Safer Internet Day – Primary years

 - Download the Be secure education suite to teach critical thinking, device safety and more.

-- Play the Be secure memory game or The Lost summer video game.
+- Play the Be secure memory game.

 - Run a class discussion using the Making good choices online slide deck.

 - Run a class discussion about the Top 5 online safety tips for kids, then display the poster in your classroom as a reminder throughout the year.